mikependon/RepoDB.NET/pages/features/bulkoperations/postgresql.md

 The bulk operations implementation is leveraging the existing [NpgsqlBinaryImporter](https://www.npgsql.org/doc/api/Npgsql.NpgsqlBinaryImporter.html) class of [Npgsql](https://www.npgsql.org/) library.
 A customized method named [BinaryImport](/operation/binaryimport) is introduced to enable this capability, in which, it also utilizes the underlying [Write](https://www.npgsql.org/doc/copy.html) method of raw binary importer class.

 The [BinaryBulkInsert](/operation/binarybulkinsert) method, the one that does the bulk insert operation is using the [BinaryImport](/operation/binaryimport) internally.
-There is no implied logic is introduced on this operation unless the newly generated primary identity column is being requested back to the client (via [BulkImportIdentityBehavior.ReturnIdentity](/enumeration/postgresql/bulkimportidentitybehavior#bulkimportidentitybehavior)) right after the execution.
+There is no implied logic is introduced on this operation unless the newly generated primary identity column is being requested back to the client right after the execution (see [ReturnIdentity](/enumeration/postgresql/bulkimportidentitybehavior#bulkimportidentitybehavior)).

 The image below shows the data flow of the [BinaryBulkInsert](/operation/binarybulkinsert) operation.